 Radhika S. Breaden, MD, MPH, DABMS

-Jennifer Kim, MD, DABMS
+Jennifer G. Kim, MD, DABMS

-After residency, she started practicing general internal medicine in an under-served community.
-Her interest in sleep, soon led her back to complete a sleep medicine fellowship.
+Dr. Kim's interest in sleep medicine began with her first patient, herself.
+She developed insomnia during college which worsened during medical school.
+After residency, she started practicing general internal medicine in an underserved community.
+Her interest in sleep soon led her back to complete a sleep medicine fellowship.
 She has been practicing sleep medicine in Oregon since 2009.
-During her sleep medicine fellowship, she started seeing pediatric patients and saw the importance of addressing sleep issues earlier in life
+During her sleep medicine fellowship, she started seeing pediatric patients and saw the importance of addressing sleep issues earlier in life.

+Dr. Kim has earned the Portland Top Doctor award for several years.
 In her spare time, she enjoys spending time with her children and husband, reading Jane Austen and playing tennis.

 Mariah Franclemont, PA-C